Brandon Routh: Personal life

 On August 23, 2006, Brandon became engaged to his girlfriend of three years, actress Courtney Ford; the couple married on November 24, 2007, at the El Capitan Ranch in Santa Barbara.
 In 2012, the couple had a son.
 Ford filed for divorce on January 8, 2025, citing "irreconcilable differences".
 As of late January, it was reported that Routh and Ford had reached a divorce settlement and were submitting their paperwork to court.
+Routh and Ford wrote a note to fans on Instagram stating "To everyone who has loved and supported us...we have decided to begin a new journey, and enter this next chapter of life as friends and co-parents.
+We are now and forever rooting for each other as we move through this wild adventure called life.
+Our son is, and will always be, our highest priority..."

+As of July 2025, Routh has been dating American actress, Rachael Leigh Cook.

 Routh's sister, Sara, has a musical track entitled "You're Never Gone" on Sound of Superman, the soundtrack of Superman Returns.
 Routh is a fan and player of the video game World of Warcraft.
 During the 2008 Presidential election, Routh spoke at an Iowa rally in support of Democratic candidate Barack Obama.

-Routh is a distant relative of President Franklin D. Roosevelt.